 Student Success Stories

-The business of music Myke Bulley doesn’t see himself as musical, but with muti-platinum, Grammy-nominated artists on his artist roster and the world's best producers, engineers and sound designers using his company’s software, the Music Business grad says he feels at home in his career.
+The business of music Myke Bulley doesn’t see himself as musical, but with multi-platinum, Grammy-nominated artists on his artist roster and the world's best in the business using his company’s software, the Music Business grad says he feels at home in his career.

 Grad-owned business 'Ups' their NSCC connection Kate Elliot (Public Relations ‘14) has always been an active alum in the NSCC community.
 During the College’s 25th anniversary, she reached a personal goal when her business was hired to help with celebrations.